ESPN fires Marly Rivera for hurling expletive at fellow journalist

 Rivera now joins a small list of journalists — both domestically and abroad — who have been fired after using the C-word.

-British journalist Krishnan Guru-Murthy was fired last October after he used the word to describe Northern Ireland minister Steve Baker.
+British journalist Krishnan Guru-Murthy was taken off the air last October after he used the word to describe Northern Ireland minister Steve Baker, the Guardian reported.
 The Daily Mail fired an unnamed Australian journalist in 2018 after she used the word to describe contestants on the reality series "Bachelor in Paradise."
 Tucker Carlson, the erstwhile Fox News prime-time host, parted was dismissed by the network this week in part because he called a senior executive the C-word in a private message, the Wall Street Journal reported.

 Rivera's departure comes the same week as layoffs across the ESPN sports network.
 ESPN President Jimmy Pitaro sent a memo to employees Monday saying the cuts mostly impact management positions, Sports Business Journal reported.